-Stress is a normal part of life, and that includes your working life.
-But when stress becomes overwhelming, it can seriously affect your physical and emotional wellbeing, not to mention your performance and productivity at the office.
+Stress is a normal part of life, but when it gets overwhelming it can seriously affect your emotional and physical wellbeing, as well as your performance and productivity.

 If we’re really honest with ourselves, many of us probably think it’s our fault we’re stressed because we can’t cope with the high demands of our jobs.
 But the truth is, many people are suffering from high stress levels because they simply have too much to do, and unless you’re the boss, that may not be something you have much control over.